vibhav950/UE22CS343BB1-OpenMP-Assignment/README.md

 - S     : SHARED    : present in multiple caches, clean
 - U     : UNOWNED   : not cached in any processor

-Cache hits work off of the MESI states, and cache misses off of directory states.

 ## Directory Entry

 Each directory entry contains: